They've already built the bunker

 Is Donald Trump building a bunker under the ballroom for himself?

 In my opinion, no. Relying on the words of a self-aggrandizing, potentially senile, and increasingly paranoid man is a fool's errand.
-It does not explain why courts have permitted "security-related" underground construction to proceed and it does not explain why Congress has made major appropriations to fund a similar—and equally vague—scope of work.
+It does not explain why courts have permitted "security-related" underground construction to proceed and it does not explain why Congress has repeatedly made major appropriations to fund a similar—and equally vague—scope of work.
 No, a wealth of credible evidence shows that whatever secure facility is under construction at the White House is only one component in a vast and decades-old continuity of government project begun after the September 11th attacks.

 An opening is clearly visible in the foundation wall and its waterproofing assembly.